-In reading we will continue to work in targeted groups with the teacher and independently.
-We will study a variety of big books, levelled books and multimodal texts that are shared at a whole class & individual level.
-There will be a strong focus on answering literal (information directly stated in the text) and inferential (information not directly stated in the text) comprehension questions both orally and in written form.
-Investigating vocabulary and showing our understanding of words in context will strengthen our understanding of what we have read.
+In reading we will continue to work in targeted reading groups with the teacher and build our stamina for completing independent work.
+We are studying a variety of big books that are shared at a whole class level with a focus on literal (information directly stated in the text) and inferential comprehension (information not directly stated in the text).
+We will continue to consolidate our reading strategies e.g. how to work out unknown words, does what I am reading make sense?
+We will investigate vocabulary and show our understanding in written form.
+We are working towards correctly answering text-based questions in full sentences and adding detail.

 SEL (Social and Emotional Learning)

 This term students will be participating in The Resilience Project.
 This program continues to build on our wellbeing and school values.
 The program will be inspiring students to focus on Gratitude, Empathy and Mindfulness (G.E.M) through engaging stories and practical activities.
 We will be developing our positive coping and problem-solving strategies.
 We will look at resilience and a positive growth mindset which will include getting along, respecting others and understanding emotional literacy e.g. how to bounce back after a disappointment.

 This term our Inquiry unit is called ‘Technology – Then and Now.”
 During the term, students will learn about how technology has changed over time, from what it looks like to how it works.
 Each week we will be focusing on a different form of technology, such as gaming, televisions, music players, computers and cameras.
 Students will be able to explore how over time, the size, functions and use of technology has transformed.